12 Of The Most Common Food Intolerances

 Related: The Negative Effects Of Gluten + The Best Way To Go Gluten-Free

 You can be on the autoimmune-inflammation spectrum without having celiac disease, and that can result in gluten intolerance or non-celiac gluten sensitivity (NCGS).
-You may not have tests that come back saying you have an autoimmune disease, but I believe that gluten reactivity is a warning you could eventually be headed in that direction if you don’t change your diet and health habits.
+You may not have tests that come back saying you have a specific autoimmune disease, but I believe that gluten reactivity is a warning you could eventually be headed in that direction if you don’t change your diet and health habits.

 Interested in taking action for your autoimmune condition?
 Check out my video course on Mastering Autoimmune Conditions & Inflammation With Functional Medicine.

-Some cross-reactive foods include:
+Some other potentially cross-reactive foods include:

-- Gluten-free grains
+• Gluten-free grains

-- Milk and dairy products
+• Milk and dairy products

-- Soy
+• Soy

-- Coffee
+• Coffee

-- Chocolate
+• Chocolate

-- Eggs
+• Eggs

 3. FODMAPs

-- Vegetables: Artichokes, asparagus, beetroot, celery, garlic, onions, leek bulb, legumes, Savoy cabbage, sugar snap peas, sweet corn
+• Certain vegetables: Artichokes, asparagus, beetroot, celery, garlic, onions, leek bulb, legumes, Savoy cabbage, sugar snap peas, sweet corn

-- Fruits: Apples, mango, nectarines, peaches, pears, plums, watermelon
+• Certain fruits: Apples, mango, nectarines, peaches, pears, plums, watermelon

-- Dairy: Milk, cream, custard, ice cream, soft cheeses, yogurt
+• Dairy: Milk, cream, custard, ice cream, soft cheeses, yogurt

-- Grains: Rye, wheat-containing breads, cereals, crackers, pasta
+• Grains: Rye, wheat-containing breads, cereals, crackers, pasta

 The goal of treating a FODMAP intolerance is not to remove the trigger foods forever but to heal the gut so you can eventually increase your intake of these particular foods.
-This is especially true when it comes to high-FODMAP fruits and vegetables, which are valuable sources of nutrients
+This is especially true when it comes to high-FODMAP fruits and vegetables, which are valuable sources of nutrients.

 Listen: How FODMAP Intolerance & SIBO Hurt Our Mood & Gut Health + What To Do About It